2025 Formula Regional European Championship: Opening rounds

-Qualifying for race one at Spa was abandoned after AKCEL GP’s Saqer Al Maosherji crashed and track repairs were needed.
+Qualifying for race one at Spa was abandoned after AKCEL GP's Saqer Al-Maosherji crashed and track repairs were needed.
 With Group B unable to run, the grid was set from free practice times, handing Slater pole position ahead of R-ace GP's Enzo Deligny.
 At the start, Deligny snatched the lead on the Kemmel Straight before a safety car neutralised the race.
 Slater reclaimed the advantage on lap eight after briefly cutting Les Combes earlier and yielding the position back.
 De Palo moved into second to complete the podium three laps from the end, passing Deligny in identical fashion.
 Sunday’s qualifying saw Al Dhaheri secure pole with in foggy conditions, ahead of VAR's Hiyu Yamakoshi.
 In race two, Deligny overtook both of them before Les Combes before the first of multiple safety cars interrupted proceedings.
 Yamakoshi moved back to the front later on, briefly leading the race, but finished second as Deligny secured victory.
-R-ace GP's Jin Namakura finished third, while misfortune for Slater and Giltaire saw De Palo claim the championship lead.
+ART Grand Prix's Taito Kato finished third, while misfortune for Slater and Giltaire saw De Palo claim the championship lead.

 VAR's Pedro Clerot secured his maiden pole position in mixed conditions in qualifying at Zandvoort.
 Slater started third and made the fastest launch in race one to move between Clerot and R-ace GP's Akshay Bohra into Tarzan and take the lead before a safety car appeared for a collision between G4 Racing's Édouard Borgna and AKCEL GP's Aditya Kulkarni.
 He controlled the restart and, after a second neutralisation caused by Saintéloc's Nikita Bedrin stopping on track, held position to win, while Clerot resisted sustained pressure from Bohra to finish second by 0.029 seconds.
 Clerot then claimed another pole position in qualifying for race two ahead of Yamakoshi, with Slater third.
 In the race, Clerot maintained the lead through an early safety-car period for Gerhards’s stoppage and headed a VAR one-two, with Yamakoshi holding off Slater, who in turn kept Deligny at bay.
 Slater ended the weekend as the third different championship leader in as many rounds, leading the standings on 83 points, five ahead of De Palo on 78.